Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Related Work

 \section{Related Work}

-Membership inference attacks were used for the first time against machine learning systems by Shokri \emph{et al.} \cite{shokri2017membership}.
+MIAs were used for the first time against machine learning systems by Shokri \emph{et al.} \cite{shokri2017membership}.
 In the following years, extensive studies were performed on the application of MIAs against supervised (\cite{shokri2017membership,9230385,yeom2018privacy, salem2018ml,song2021systematic}) and unsupervised (\cite{HayesMelisDanezis,hilprecht2019monte, chen2020gan}) machine learning models, surveyed comprehensively by Hu \emph{et al.} \cite{hu2021membership}, and Rigaki and Garcia \cite{ rigaki2020survey}.
-Here, we review the existing attack models against supervised and unsupervised models trained on sequential data.
+This section reviews the existing attack models against supervised and unsupervised models trained on sequential data.